-City, town, road authorities and community leaders should relentlessly continue ensuring that storm-water drainage systems are well managed, clear of rubbish and filling up potholes on the roads to ease flow of storm-water runoff.
+City, town, road authorities and community leaders should continue ensuring that storm-water drainage systems are clear of rubbish to ease flow of any storm-water runoff.

-The public is relentlessly being strongly advised to religiously pay undivided attention to the continuously available daily, 10-day and weekly weather updates from the Department of Climate Change and Meteorological Services to ensure seamless use of weather information on all timescales and therefore be kept safe from any weather related threats.
+The general public should always pay due attention to daily and weekly weather forecast updates from the Department of Climate Change and Meteorological Services to ensure seamless use of weather information on all timescales by the public and to be kept safe from any weather related threats.

 Issued by: Jolamu Nkhokwe

 Ministry of Natural Resources, Energy and Mining